SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 Deodorants, on the other hand, allow your body to sweat naturally, but work to neutralize odor by targeting the bacteria that cause it.

-A good natural deodorant does this without clogging pores or messing with your hormones — it just helps you smell fresher while your body does what it’s designed to do.
+A good natural deodorant does this without clogging pores or messing with your hormones.
+It helps you smell fresher while your body does what it’s designed to do.

 This difference is especially important if you’re navigating hormone shifts, skin conditions, or any kind of chronic inflammation.